michaelmwhite/nes-starship/README.md

 # nes-starship
-An Assembly 6502 NES game
+A spaceship NES game written in Assembly 6502.

 ## Compile Game
 Compile an nes executable version of the game using the following command from the root directory of the project.